cladstrife911/InterviewTechnicalKernel/readme.md

 or
 	'ping www.google.com'

-From src folder, build and run the test application with:
+From test folder, build and run the test application with:
 'sudo ./src/test_app'

 #Environment